 You want to be sure the person you decide to work with is qualified and knowledgeable when it comes to cabins or seasonal properties.
 Which is why we also recommend working with a local realtor, more than likely they know the areas.
 Especially when it comes to buying a cottage or cabin in remote locations, local realtors can tell you if the roads are accessible all year, or if the road is busy.

 Take a look at some reviews from past clients and check local sales of similar properties to the one you’re looking to acquire.

 If you find after some time you aren’t jiving with your realtor or they aren’t providing valuable options, it’s ok to part ways amicably and move along!
 It’s more than just business, you’re going to be creating memories for your family and friends at the cabin or cottage.

 We 100% recommend treating your cabin exactly as you would your primary residence.
 Just like any other property, you’ll want to set aside a time frame of 2-4 hours to complete the inspection.

 Once your home inspection is complete and should it pass with flying colors, we can’t stress enough how important it is to regularly set funds aside for potential repair costs down the road.

-If the home inspection doesn’t pass, you may be able to negotiate the asking price.
+If the home inspection doesn’t pass, you most likely will be able to negotiate the asking price.

-Similar to your primary residence, you will need to replace the roof, have working utilities, and doing regular maintenance.
+Similar to your primary residence, you will need to think about things like replacing the roof, having working utilities, and doing regular maintenance.
 That all contributes to the cost.